 Hell, just the fact that the Klingons managed to create a melee weapon that can harm the Borg.

 Picard is going blind with revenge against the Borg and calls Worf a coward for falling back and destroying the Enterprise.
 Worf stands up to him, face to face, and says with as much restraint a Klingon can have, "If you were any other man I would kill you where you stand!"

-Another for Picard and his effect on Worf — there are precisely two men in the universe that Worf would let insult him like that without violent retribution.
+Another for Picard and his effect on Worf — there are precisely three men in the universe that Worf would let insult him like that without violent retribution.
 One is his son Alexander.
-The other is Sisko, but sadly, his only scene in this movie was cut.)
+Another is Picard.
+(The other is Sisko, but sadly, his only scene in this movie was cut.)

-While this troper feels the entire film is one long crowning moment of awesome, special notice given to the period from when the the Phoenix launches (complete with its own Crowning Music of Awesome) and flies away from the Earth with the Enterprise in pursuit, while at the same time Picard looks utterly screwed ... until suddenly Data reveals his hand and breaches the coolant tank.
+Special notice to the part when the the Phoenix launches (complete with its own Crowning Music of Awesome) and flies away from the Earth with the Enterprise in pursuit, while at the same time Picard looks utterly screwed ... until suddenly Data reveals his hand and breaches the coolant tank.

 Another for both Zefram Cochrane and Steppenwolf: Cochrane launches his modified nuclear missile to go to warp flight and get the attention of the Vulcans, leading to Earth's first contact with an alien race ... and he does it while blasting "Magic Carpet Ride" across the whole base.

 First Contact itself, especially as the aliens are revealed to be Vulcans.